10gic/ethutil/README.md

   -k, --private-key string                the private key, eth would be send from this account
       --show-estimate-gas                 print estimate gas of tx
       --show-input-data                   print input data of tx
-      --show-raw-tx                       print raw signed tx
+      --show-pre-hash                     print pre hash, the input of ecdsa sign --show-raw-tx                       print raw signed tx
       --terse                             produce terse output
-      --tx-type string                    eip155 | eip1559, the type of tx your want to send (default "eip155")
+      --tx-type string                    eip155 | eip1559, the type of tx your want to send (default "eip1559")

 Use "ethutil [command] --help" for more information about a command.
 ```